LED versus LCD TVs

 If you're like most of us, you've definitely asked the question: what is the difference between an LED versus an LCD TV?
 Yesterday's consumers had to make a simple choice between CRT and rear-projection TVs, today's consumers have to choose among plasma, LCD, DLP, OLED, and laser television.

-It's interesting to note that an LED TV is just a different types of LCD TV.
+It's interesting to note that LED TV is just a different type of LCD TV.
 The proper name would actually be "LED-backlit LCD TV", but that's too complicated to say every time, so most people simply refer to them as LED TVs, which is where the confusion begins.

 LEDs also consume less power than their CCFL counterparts.
 However, the most important difference between the two is a feature called local dimming.
 This is a selective lighting technique that allows for deeper blacks and a better overall picture.

 The problem with CCFL backlighting is that fluorescent tubes must light the entire screen evenly so that designers have no way to vary the backlighting intensity in different parts of the screen.
 LED TVs offer a solution to this with local dimming.
 This technique controls the output of the LEDs so that rather than be on at full brightness all the time, they can be dimmed or turned off entirely.

 However, not all LED TVs are equipped with local dimming.
 LED TVs come in two varieties: edge-lit and full-array.
 Only the latter can pull off local dimming well enough to compete with plasma TVs.
 However, recently, some manufacturers have developed edge-lit TVs with local dimming functionality.